Joseph’s Coat 6 inch PDF

 If you are new to curved piecing, this is the perfect way to start.

-Make all of your friends envious with this one!
+Make all of your friends envious of this one!
 Your Coat of Many Colors can be a great stash buster.

 Features of this Shape Collection (PDF)